nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![Step4](images/StorageSequenceDiagramStep4-Step_4.png)

 #### Design considerations:
-* <b>Alternative 1</b>: Save task list as a self-formatted .txt file which can be printed and used as a physical task list.
+- **Option 1**: Save task list as a self-formatted .txt file which can be printed and used as a physical task list.
-    * Pros: Can get a physical task list to use.
+    - Pros: Can get a physical task list to use.
-    * Cons: Difficult to maintain as Storage class has to be updated whenever more fields are added to Task class.
+    - Cons: Difficult to maintain as Storage class has to be updated whenever more fields are added to Task class.
 For example, if we add a "tag" field to Task, the formatting for the saved .txt file has to be updated to reflect that change.
-* <b>Alternative 2</b>: Append rather than overwrite when saving the task list.
+- **Option 2**: Append rather than overwrite when saving the task list.
-    * Pros: Will likely be able to save the task list much faster.
+    - Pros: Will likely be able to save the task list much faster.
-    * Cons: Difficult to implement, especially when considering the current mark task operation.
+    - Cons: Difficult to implement, especially when considering the current mark task operation.
-* <b>Alternative 3 (current choice)</b>: Save task list as a Serializable TaskList object in a .txt file.
+- **Option 3 (current choice)**: Save task list as a Serializable TaskList object in a .txt file.

-    * Pros: Easy to implement and easy to maintain as Storage class does not have to be updated whenever new fields are added to Task class.
+    - Pros: Easy to implement and easy to maintain as Storage class does not have to be updated whenever new fields are added to Task class.
 Do not need to consider whether we use append or overwrite when saving task list as it is irrelevant when using this implementation.
-    * Cons: No physical task list to use as the saved .txt file is practically unreadable.
+    - Cons: No physical task list to use as the saved .txt file is practically unreadable.

-* <b>Main reasons for choosing Alternative 3: It is much easier to implement and maintain than the other 2 alternatives and we found that the lack of a physical task list to use is not a very significant issue.</b>
+Main reasons for choosing Alternative 3: It is much easier to implement and maintain than the other 2 alternatives, and we found that the lack of a physical task list to use is not a very significant issue.

 ### [Proposed] History feature